Thursday, July 25, 2019

 And how sad it is that most people never get to experience emotional freedom and be at home with themselves.

-This world should be a heaven for us but instead is full of dangerously repressed people or sociopaths/psychopaths suffering and making others suffer – unconsciously and compulsively looking for scapegoats – which we have to be constantly on the lookout for, especially in the workplace!
+This world should be a heaven for us, but instead is full of dangerously repressed people or sociopaths/psychopaths suffering and making others suffer – unconsciously and compulsively looking for scapegoats – which we have to be constantly on the lookout for, especially in the workplace!

-Without truth and truly loving ourselves and another breathing living being we will never become a seeing and a feeling person no matter how many self-help books we read and how much intellectual knowledge we get on psychology -- only with the truth and by truly loving ourselves and another being – we will we become a seeing and a feeling person.
+Without truth and truly loving ourselves and another breathing living being, we will never become a seeing and a feeling person, no matter how many self-help books we read and how much intellectual knowledge we get on psychology -- only with the truth and by truly loving ourselves and another being – we will we become a seeing and a feeling person.

 You too, take good care, as much as possible.